GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_Is_Media_Ecology.md

 [Caution!
 Echoland!
 Dancing Northern Lights!](https://youtu.be/WoiJVkdDbOo?t=288) "These stories are making and **Breaking Lives**" 1986 / Mr. White Teacher, BreakingBad.- Teach your children Well, Deja Vu, Echoland!
 Deja Vu, early echos, early version, the past...
 Writers Guild on the Maritn Luther King Jr. road... https://www.youtube.com/watch?v=GBO43n_Dbh0

+* 1987 Skywalking Gauchos: "There is a kind of secondary hero to revitalize the tradition.
+This hero **reinterprets the tradition and makes it valid as a living experience today** instead of a lot of outdated clichés.
+This has to be done with all traditions."

 &nbsp;

 ## Vince Gilligan Echos